Fireworks banned in unincorporated parts of Garfield County

 He said he's rarely seen conditions this bad in his time as a Garfield County resident.

-Over the weekend, Interstate 70 and Highway 6 were closed for a time near Parachute due to a small brush fire.
+Over the weekend, Interstate 70 and Highway 6 were closed for about two hours near Rulison due to a small brush fire.
 Grand Valley Fire District crews were able to contain the blaze quickly, and highway officials were able to reopen one lane westbound in short order.

+"We had seven fires this past weekend, and one was fairly large near the interstate," Garfield County Emergency Manager Chris Bornholdt said of the Sunday fire.
+"I think this fireworks ban is a good thing to prevent future starts that may cause a large wildfire."

+The county's ban does not affect fireworks displays planned by municipalities or fireworks use in towns within the county.

 As of Friday, there were no local fire restrictions in Eagle or neighboring Pitkin County, though Garfield County and the area Bureau of Land Management have enacted Stage 1 fire restrictions.
 The National Weather Service issued a "red flag" fire weather warning on Sunday, though Monday's conditions were not as severe.